Get

 brown cockapoo puppy in the garden

 The Cockapoo is arguably the first of the designer dog breeds and was first intentionally bred in the 1960s, although it is likely that accidental breeding did occur before that.
-Although still considered a hybrid breed, and therefore not considered a true purebred, there are some breeders and groups attempting to establish standards, which is the first step in achieving purebred status.
-While they are not officially recognized by kennel clubs, however, the breed has become very popular with pet owners and there are Cockapoo clubs around the world.
+Although still considered a hybrid and therefore not considered a true purebred, there are some breeders and groups attempting to establish standards, which is the first step in achieving purebred status.
+While they are not officially recognized by kennel clubs, they have become very popular with pet owners, and there are Cockapoo clubs around the world.

 Appearance

 Like the Goldendoodle, the Cockapoo comes in several sizes, depending on which size of Poodle was used in the creation of the line.
-The teacup is the smallest and weighs less than 6 pounds while the toy weighs around 10 pounds.
-Miniatures can weigh up to 18 pounds and standards weigh 20 pounds or more.
-Generally, the character of the Cockapoo will be similar regardless of its size, although exercise and care requirements do vary.
+The teacup is the smallest and weighs less than 6 pounds, while the toy weighs around 10 pounds.
+Miniatures can weigh up to 18 pounds, and standards weigh 20 pounds or more.
+Generally, the character of the Cockapoo will be similar regardless of their size, although exercise and care requirements vary.

 Character

 The reason the Cockapoo has become such a popular breed is, at least in part, because of its character.
-It is intelligent like the Poodle and has the sweet and loving nature of the Cocker Spaniel.
-It is an energetic breed but also enjoys cuddling up on the sofa or even in your bed.
+They are intelligent like the Poodle and have the sweet and loving nature of the Cocker Spaniel.
+They are energetic but also enjoy cuddling up on the sofa or even in your bed.

 cockapoo outdoors wearing a lamb haircut